graphql/graphql-spec/spec/Section 7 -- Response.md

 contains should indicate why no data was able to be returned.

-If the `data` entry in the response is present (including if it is the value {null}), the `errors` entry in the response may contain any field errors that were raised during execution.
-If field errors were raised during execution, it should contain those errors.
+If the `data` entry in the response is present (including if it is the value {null}), the `errors` entry in the response may contain a list of all _field error_ that were raised during execution.
+If any _field error_ was raised during execution, it should contain the `errors` entry.

 **Request errors**

-Request errors are raised before execution begins.
-This may occur due to a parse grammar or validation error in the requested document, an inability to determine which operation to execute, or invalid input values for variables.
+:: A _request error_ is an error raised during a _request_ but before execution begins.
+This may occur due to a parse grammar or validation error in the _Document_, an inability to determine which operation to execute, or invalid input values for variables.

-Request errors are typically the fault of the requesting client.
+A request error is typically the fault of the requesting client.

 If a request error is raised, execution does not begin and the `data` entry in the response must not be present.
 The `errors` entry must include the error.

 **Field errors**

-Field errors are raised during execution from a particular field.
+:: A _field error_ is raised during the execution of a particular field.
 This may occur due to an internal error during value resolution or failure to coerce the resulting value.

-Field errors are typically the fault of GraphQL service.
+A field error is typically the fault of a GraphQL service.

 If a field error is raised, execution attempts to continue and a partial result is produced (see [Handling Field Errors](#sec-Handling-Field-Errors)).
 The `data` entry in the response must be present.
-The `errors` entry should include all raised field errors.
+The `errors` entry should be a list of all raised field errors.

 **Error result format**